U.S. Government Bonds Edge Lower After Monday's Gains

 ADVERTISEMENT

-Declines in the 10-year yield on Monday and Friday followed a nine-day string of increases, prompted in part by rising expectations that the Fed could raise interest rates for a third time this year despite a recent run of soft inflation data.
+While there are strong arguments for why yields should be higher than where they are now, the "market needs a bigger catalyst" to break out of its current range, said Bruno Braizinha, senior interest rates strategist at Société Générale SA.

-Fed officials, at the conclusion of their latest policy meeting last week, indicated that they still expect to raise rates once more this year and three times next year, though their median projection for the longer-run level of interest rates edged down to 2.75% from 3% in June -- much lower than the endpoint of previous rate-rising cycles.
+Fed officials indicated last week that they still expect to raise rates once more this year and three times next year.
+But their median projection for the longer-run level of interest rates edged down to 2.75% from 3% in June -- lower than the endpoint of previous rate-rising cycles.

+Demand for Treasurys softened a day after the 10-year yield responded to heightened tensions between the U.S. and North Korea and a surprisingly strong showing by a nationalist party in the German elections by logging its largest one-day decline since Sept.
+7.

+Analysts attributed the pullback Tuesday in part to looming debt sales.
+The Treasury Department on Tuesday afternoon sold $26 billion of two-year notes.
+It is scheduled to auction five-year notes Wednesday and seven-year notes on Thursday.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com